 With the introduction of SAP BW/4HANA, SAP strengthens this message, introducing a new solution, highly optimized for SAP HANA, open to any data source, serving as the new standard for EDW and as a great Big Data hub.
 So the portfolio is rounded up with SAP HANA being the common platform, SAP S/4HANA serving embedded analytics and SAP BW/4HANA serving as the Platform and application for Strategic Analytics.
 Overarched by SAP Analytics Solutions which serve as the perfect fit for (not only) visualizing all data sources providing strong Business Intelligence capabilities.

 The use-cases of SAP S/4HANA

-The central use-case is the combination of Analytics and Transactions in the environment of one SAP S/4HANA system.
+The central use-case is the combination of analytical and transactional elements of a process in the environment of one SAP S/4HANA system.
 The data is operational, the availability real-time.
 The virtual character of the data model allows lightweight modeling with immediate reflection of structural changes due to the lack of persisted data.
-The models are extensible and easy reusable in different scenarios and allow the interoperability with transactional developments.
+The models are extensible and easy reusable in different scenarios and allow the interoperability with pure transactional developments.

 So it becomes possible to answer questions like:

-“How to get the very latest contextual information while I am in my transaction?”
+“How to get the very latest contextual information I need to complete my transaction?”

-“I need the latest data structure changes reflected without a lengthy re-load of all data after a re-modeling!”
+“I need a report reflecting the latest data structure changes I made without a lengthy re-load of all data and/or after a re-modeling!”

 The use-cases of SAP BW/4HANA

-As an Enterprise Data Warehouse (EDW) SAP BW/4HANA consolidates data across the entire enterprise using a standardized data model to support decision making.
-By defining common semantics all data values get harmonized and the result is a ‘single version of truth’.
+As an Enterprise Data Warehouse (EDW), SAP BW/4HANA consolidates data across the entire enterprise using a standardized but fully extensible data model, to support decision making.
+By defining common semantics, all data values get harmonized and the result is a ‘single version of truth’.